Preprofessional

 • Complete 1 additional critical-tracking course, excluding labs

-• 2.5 GPA on math and science courses
+• 2.5 GPA on required for all critical tracking courses

 • 2.0 UF GPA required